MatiasOB/MatiasOB/README.md

 ## About Me

 I'm a Mining Engineer and a Data Scientist with more than 1 year of experience in data analysis, statistical modeling, and machine learning.
 I have a passion for solving complex problems and turning data into actionable insights.
-In my free time, I enjoy doing exercise, football, listening to podcasts and walking my dog.
+In my free time, I enjoy doing exercise, watching football, listening to podcasts, reading, walking my dog, and keep learning data science!.

 ## Skills